May

 “When I’m 30 (40, 50) years old I’ll be making twice as much as I am now.”

 “Oh, it’s just this once.
-I can pay for it next month (next year, in some undetermined future time).”
+I can pay for it next month (or next year, or at some undetermined future time).”

-“I’m going to be a millionaire one day and I’ll pay off my debt then.”
+“I’m going to be rich one day and I’ll pay off my debt then.”

-Yes, I want you to dream, but you should also have a backup strategy because most of the time, things don’t go as planned.
-Your future may very well be sunny and bright, but preparing for storms is wisdom.
+Yes, I want you to dream, but you should also have a backup strategy because, to be honest, most of the time life doesn’t go as planned.
+Maybe you’re the exception and your future will always be sunny and bright, but preparing for storms is wise.

 By the way, don’t expect FUTURE YOU to be any different from NOW YOU unless you choose to do things differently.